Richard-Gemmell/teensy4_i2c/documentation/i2c_design/i2c_timing_analysis.md

   - the setup time increases as FILTSCL increases

 #### Other Device Worst Case
-* the worst case scenario is that the SCL rise time is very long and the SDA rise time is very short
+* the `i.MX RT1062` does not compensate for the whole SCL rise time
-* the driver does not compensate for the whole SCL rise time automatically
+* so the worst case scenario is that the SCL rise time is very long and the SDA rise time is very short

 ### t<sub>BUF</sub> Minimum Bus Free Time Between a STOP and START Condition